OpenWork-NZ/mdwg/docs/_defs/ServiceType.md

 There must be one and only one [1..1] *serviceType* entries for the cited resource for a  *[SV_ServiceIdentification](./ServiceIdentification)* package of type *genericName* in a metadata record.

 ## Discussion
 The *serviceType* is useful both as a search filter and for categorisation of the service.
 It should hold what is considered the primary use of the service in generic terms.
 The vaue of this field is of type *genericName* which is described in ISO 19103.
 While *genericName* values are essentially character strings, the posible values should be selected by a centrally managed controlled vocabulary.
 Listed values as described in the ISO 19115-1 standard include ‘discovery’, ‘view’, ‘download’, ‘transformation’, or ‘invoke'.
 However in practice, more specific terms are often used.
-In GeoNetwork, the initial suggested values include: *OGC Web Map Service, OGC Web Map Tile Service, OGC Web Feature Service, OGC Web Coverage Service, OGC Web Processeing Service*, and *Atom feed*.
+In GeoNetwork, the initial suggested values include: *OGC Web Map Service, OGC Web Map Tile Service, OGC Web Feature Service, OGC Web Coverage Service, OGC Web Processing Service*, and *Atom feed*.

 ## Recommendations

-Therefore - The mandatory *serviceType* element should be populated with a value from managed controled vocabulary containing names for generic types of services.
+Therefore - The mandatory *serviceType* element should be populated with a value from a managed controled vocabulary containing names for generic types of services.
 While ISO 19115-1 descibes these values as very specific (e.g. ‘discovery’, ‘view’, ‘download’, ‘transformation’, or ‘invoke') in practice, somewhat generic terms for spatial service standards are often used (e.g. OGC Web Map Service, OGC Web Coverage Service, Atom feed)

 ## Also Consider
-There are any locations where service type and version infromation may be captured.
+There are many locations where service type and version information may be captured.
 Choose appropriately.

 **[Service Type Version](./ServiceTypeVersion)** The version of the service.
 Provided to enhance searchability based on the version of serviceType.
 Could be a shorthand handle like WMS 1.4.1